nirmiz/JohnBryce-Final-project-by-Nir-Mizrahi/README.md

 -

-*Root privilages- You wouldn't be able to download python without root privilages, "Sudo" is a command opener to grant access to root privilages.
+*Root privilages- You wouldn't be able to download python or capture network traffic without root privilages, "Sudo" is a command opener to grant access to root privilages.
 All you need to do is to remember the password you used to log-in with:)

 -